 2. Renewable energy on the increase

-Despite the best efforts of big coal, Australians have embraced renewable energy and it is beginning to emerge as a significant player in providing electricity.
-Ten years ago renewables represented about seven per cent of our electricity supply however, by 2016 it 17.3 per cent of Australia’s electricity.
+Despite the best efforts of big coal, Australians have embraced renewable energy and it's beginning to emerge as a significant player in providing electricity.
+Ten years ago renewables represented about seven per cent of our electricity supply however, by 2016 it was 17.3 per cent of Australia’s electricity.

-It is predicted that by 2030 75 per cent of electricity will be from renewable energy.
+It's predicted that by 2030, 75 per cent of electricity will be from renewable energy.